srstevenson/keyword-extractor/README.md

 [![Coverage](https://img.shields.io/codecov/c/gh/srstevenson/keyword-extractor?label=Coverage)](https://codecov.io/gh/srstevenson/keyword-extractor)

 A toy package for extracting keywords from plain text documents.
-Pre-processing is carried out using spaCy (tokenisation, removal of stop words, and lemmatisation) and keywords are selected by applying tf-idf over sentences, using the implementation in scikit-learn.
+Pre-processing is carried out using [spaCy][spacy] (tokenisation, removal of stop words, and lemmatisation) and keywords are selected by applying [tf-idf][tf-idf] over sentences, using the implementation in [scikit-learn][scikit-learn].

 ## Usage

-Poetry is used for packaging and dependency management.
+[Poetry][poetry] is used for packaging and dependency management.
 Install the package and its dependencies with:

 ```bash
 poetry install